 Two main aspects are being tested in this exercise: your ability to deliver a result in an adverse environment, but you are also being tested on how you attain that result in a non-threatening and personable manner.

 In a group of able and confident people all trying to move the discussion in their favour, things can become heated.
-It’s vital you do not fail the exercise because of negative indicators – I’ve heard this referred to as the “don’t be a dick exercise”.
-Many people fail it because of negative indicators, which include pen-pointing, finishing other people’s answers when they don’t agree, shouting, cutting people off and the list goes on.
+It is vital you do not fail the exercise because of negative indicators – I have heard this referred to as the “don’t be a dick exercise”.
+Many people fail it because of negative indicators, which include pen-pointing, finishing other people’s answers when they do not agree, shouting, cutting people off and the list goes on.

 Sometimes, even if you do not get the desired result for your department, you can score well if you operate well against the competences.
 In the coaching we cover the preparation and tactics to do this well.